-An introduction to Venetian masks
+An Introduction to Venetian masks

 Masks are synonymous with Venice.
-From the ancient (and super creepy) masks worn by doctors when the city was riddled with plague, to the wonderfully decorated and opulent masks of the Carnevale heyday in the Eighteenth-century.
+From the ancient (and super creepy) masks worn by plague doctors when the city was riddled with illness in the , to the wonderfully decorated and opulent masks of the Carnevale heyday in the Eighteenth-century.
 If you’re looking to buy a mask in Venice there approximately one million options to choose from, with shops of varying quality competing for your money.
 True Venetian masks are handmade, almost always using papier-mâché.
 I’ve also seen them take form in glass, leather, wood, and porcelain, but these are a bit more rare and usually made as a decorative piece for the home/office rather than something to wear to a ball.
 Once the masks are made by an experienced mask maker (known as a mascareri), they are beautifully decorated and hand finished.
 A true Venetian mask is a unique work of art, it will never have a twin.

 The bad news?
 There are hundreds of tourist-tat stalls and shops around popular areas in Venice, and they have absolutely bastardised this craft… peddling cheap plastic masks from China to tourists who might think they’re getting something authentic.